 Safety of probiotic product for the intended use

 Other considerations needed for safety assessments include route of administration, dose, and final product formulation.
-Deviations in any of these parameters trigger a re-evaluation of safety.
+Deviations in any of these parameters from those used in safety evaluations trigger a re-evaluation of safety.

 In summary, many probiotic species have a history of safe use and many clinical trials of strains of these species show a low risk for adverse events.
 However, the safety of probiotics comprising newly identified species remains to be established.